Monotonicity of the Laplace Transform for Tomography in Dissipative Systems: Introduction

 The Monotonicity Principle Method (MPM), which is the main subject of this paper, is a non-iterative imaging method introduced by Tamburrino and Rubinacci in 2002 for electrical resistance tomography (ERT) \cite{tamburrino2002new}.
 MPM is based on a proper monotonic relation between the unknown interior material property and the measured external data.
-A monotonic relationship between the material property and the measured data was highlighted by Gisser, Isaacson, and Newell in 1990 (see \cite{gisser1990electric}).
-However, only in 2002 its value as the foundation for a new family of imaging methods was realized \cite{tamburrino2002new}.
+The first evidence of this monotonous relationship was found by Gisser, Isaacson, and Newell in 1990 (see \cite{gisser1990electric}).
+However, its value as the foundation for a new family of imaging methods was not realized until 2002 \cite{tamburrino2002new}.